-As momentum builds for the passage of a new infrastructure and transportation funding bill, NAEMT requests your support for the safety of the public as well as our first responders, and asks that you oppose efforts to increase the size and weight of trucks on our roads, including any amendments allowing heavier and longer trucks as "pilot projects", which will have the effect of subjecting American motorists to a laboratory of more unsafe conditions on our Interstates, highways and streets.
+As we continue with the important work of the 117th Congress, NAEMT requests your support for the safety of the public as well as our first responders, and asks that you oppose efforts to increase the size and weight of trucks on our roads, including any legislation or amendments allowing heavier and longer trucks as "pilot projects", which will have the effect of subjecting American motorists to a laboratory of more unsafe conditions on our Interstates, highways and streets.
+We would ask that you oppose H.R.
+3372 and H.R.
+2948, both of which would introduce significant weight increases for commercial trucks on our roads.
+H.R.
+3372 would create a nationwide pilot project with weights of up 91,000 pounds that would put motorists and emergency professionals on the road at significant risk.